By Michael Baadke

 The poll is neither scientific nor statistically valid.

-The tables provided with this article list the poll results for the overall favorite and for two specific stamp categories: commemorative stamps, and definitive and special stamps.
+The tables provided here list the poll results for the overall favorite and for two specific stamp categories: commemorative stamps, and definitive and special stamps.

 There was no voting for postal stationery in the 2016 poll because only one stationery issue, the La Cueva del Indio stamped envelope for Priority Express Mail, had been announced before the end of the year.